relaycorp/veraid-website/index.md

 - Signing documents and software without gatekeepers like Adobe, Apple or Microsoft.
 - Authenticating API clients without bearer tokens or pre-shared public keys.

-But perhaps more interestingly, it could power a new generation of decentralised systems that wouldn't be possible today -- like [peer-to-peer web hosting](https://en.wikipedia.org/wiki/Peer-to-peer_web_hosting) with contents reliably attributed to a domain name.
+But perhaps more interestingly, it could power a new generation of decentralised systems that wouldn't be possible today -- like [peer-to-peer web hosting](https://en.wikipedia.org/wiki/Peer-to-peer_web_hosting) with contents reliably attributed to their respective domain names.

 ## Technical overview